-Minneapolis approves gradual rise in minimum wage to $15 an hour
+Minneapolis approves gradual minimum wage hike to $15 an hour

 "We cannot make Minneapolis an island," Yang said at the meeting.

-Los Angeles, the nation's second-largest city, as well as San Francisco, Seattle and some other urban areas have approved measures to increase base pay to $15 an hour.
+Los Angeles, the nation's second-largest city, as well as San Francisco, Seattle and some others have already approved measures to increase base pay to $15 an hour.

-California, under a law approved last year, is the only state that has set a $15 target for all workers, which it plans to reach in 2022.
+Under a law approved last year, California set a $15 target for all workers, which it plans to reach in 2023.
+New York State is also gradually increasing its minimum wage to $15 an hour for all workers under a bill signed by the governor last year.

-Maryland and Oregon and the cities of Washington, Los Angeles and San Francisco have previously approved minimum wage hikes taking effect on Saturday, according to the Economic Policy Institute.

-(Reporting by Alex Dobuzinskis in Los Angeles, Editing by Frank McGurty and Richard Chang)
+Reporting by Alex Dobuzinskis in Los Angeles; Editing by Frank McGurty and Tom Brown